arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/user-manual/content.md

 #include <WiFi.h>
 #include <Arduino_JSON.h>

-// Wi-Fi network details.
+// Wi-Fi network details
 char ssid[] = SECRET_SSID;
 char password[] = SECRET_PASS;

-// Server address for ip-api.com.
+// Server address for ip-api.com
 const char* server = "ip-api.com";

-// API endpoint path to get IP details in JSON format.
-String path = "/json";
+// API endpoint path to get IP details in JSON format String path = "/json";

-// Wi-Fi client instance for the communication.
+// Wi-Fi client instance for the communication WiFiClient client;
-WiFiClient client;

-// JSON variable to store and process the fetched data.
+// JSON variable to store and process the fetched data JSONVar doc;
-JSONVar doc;

-// Variable to ensure we fetch data only once. bool dataFetched = false;
+// Variable to ensure we fetch data only once bool dataFetched = false;

 void setup() {
-  // Begin serial communication at a baud rate of 115200.
+  // Initialize serial communication at 115200 bauds Serial.begin(115200);
-  Serial.begin(115200);

   // Wait for the serial port to connect,
-  // This is necessary for boards that have native USB. while (!Serial);
+  // this is necessary for boards that have native USB while (!Serial);

-  // Start the Wi-Fi connection using the provided SSID and password.
-  Serial.print("- Connecting to ");
+  // Start the Wi-Fi connection using the provided SSID and password Serial.print("- Connecting to ");
   Serial.println(ssid);
   WiFi.begin(ssid, password);